Auction

 The most important resource for mutation hobbyist

-breeders is high quality pure standard chinchillas.
+breeders is high quality standard chinchillas.
 Hobbyist breeders

 in the US have a tremendous resource for obtaining high quality pure standards.